astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

 Glint uses the environmental variables set by Gerrit Trigger to do almost all of the configuration.
 You can still use it via command-line (with options!) for manual testing.

-Glint provides the ability to plugin your own Linter or Validator classes.
-All you need to do is run LintFactory.register_linter(NewLinter()) or ValidatorFactory.register_validator(NewValidator()).
-When you run 'run_linters()' or 'run_validators()', it'll pick them up and use them.
-Your new Linters should derive from BaseLinter, and your new Validators should derive from BaseValidator.

 You can also add a checkers to validators, which are simple functions to compare lint data that are passed to the validator.